AI Use Cases/Manufacturing

 Is our Finance & Accounting data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and zero-retention policies for large language models - your expense and production data train the system but are never stored in third-party LLM services.
 All data processing occurs within your secure cloud environment or on-premise infrastructure.
 For Manufacturing-specific compliance, the system maintains complete audit trails for ISO 9001:2015, ITAR export controls, and EPA emissions reporting, ensuring every cost entry is traceable to production documentation and regulatory records.

 What is the timeframe to deploy AI expense auditing?